 Home away from home

-The boarding facility has recently undergone a major refurbishment including bedrooms, bathrooms and recreational facilities - due for completion in 2017.
+The boarding facility has recently undergone a major refurbishment including bedrooms, bathrooms and recreational facilities.
 Boarders are offered either single or twin share rooms paired with either ensuites or shared bathrooms.
 The recreational facilities include basketball and tennis courts on-site, table tennis, pool tables, Foxtel, Apple TV, gaming consoles and music practice halls including drum kits, a piano and keyboards.

 All boys are required to have meals, unless prior permission has been granted and they are expected to be in the dining room at designated hours for breakfast, dinner and supper.